CiscoDevNet/terraform-provider-aci/website/docs/r/destination_of_redirected_traffic.html.markdown

 - `service_redirect_policy_dn` - (Required) Distinguished name of the parent Service Redirect Policy object.
 - `ip` - (Required) The IP address.
 - `mac` - (Optional) The MAC address.
-This is a required value for APIC prior to Version 5.2 release.
-This value can be foregone by enabling IPSLA on APIC Version 5.2 and above due to dynamic mac detection feature.
+This is a required value for APIC prior to version 5.2 release.
+This value can be foregone by enabling IPSLA on APIC version 5.2 and above due to dynamic mac detection feature.
-- `annotation` - (Optional) Annotation for the object destination of redirected traffic.
+- `annotation` - (Optional) Annotation of the destination of redirected traffic object.
-- `description` - (Optional) Description for the object destination of redirected traffic.
+- `description` - (Optional) Description of the destination of redirected traffic object.
-- `dest_name` - (Optional) The destination name to which the data was exported.
 - `ip2` - (Optional) IP2 for the object destination of redirected traffic.
 Default value: "0.0.0.0"
-- `name_alias` - (Optional) Name alias for the object destination of redirected traffic.
+- `name_alias` - (Optional) Name alias of the destination of redirected traffic object.
 - `pod_id` - (Optional) The POD identifier.
 Allowed value range: "1" to "255".
 Default value: "1"

 - `relation_vns_rs_redirect_health_group` - (Optional) Relation to class vns Redirect Health Group.
 Cardinality - N_TO_ONE.
 Type - String.